 Flexibility can be critical, and you also should be learning some of the strategies called sweet spots so you can maximize your points.
 It helps to have a strategy, and I'm going to share my simple game plan/strategy for beginning travel rewards.
 Remember my focus is simplicity, other advanced techniques are out there but most people that I talk to about travel rewards, like and identify with my logic on this one.
-I have a full-time job and don't want to spend hours figuring out how to churn and manufacture spend.
 I want a simple, replicable plan.
 I want a process that takes care of itself with minimum input from me…

 What is my process for opening cards?

 - Look at your monthly expenses specifically your food, clothing, gas, Amazon purchases (all discretionary spending)If you spend around a $1000 per month, then this will be easy.
 Anticipating your regular spending gives you an idea of the frequency you should be considering opening cards.
 If you have $1000 per month in expenses, then the maximum cards you would want to open would be one every 3 to 4 months.
 There is no point to opening these cards if you can't or don't hit the minimum spend requirement.